limshoonkit/WFGY/OS/BlahBlahBlah/README.md

 >
 > 👑 *Already starred by top engineers and OSS founders — [See the Hall of Fame](https://github.com/onestardao/WFGY/tree/main/stargazers)*
 >
-> - ✅ **Pure text file.** No signup.
-No API keys.
-Nothing to install.
+> - ✅ **Pure text file.** No extra SDK or install, just paste into any LLM you already use.
 > - ✅ **One question, 50+ answers on tap.** Logic storms, creative chaos, and philosophical recursion.
-> - ✅ **Runs offline like a spell scroll.** No tokens, tracking, or APIs — just your LLM + `.txt`.
+> - ✅ **Runs like a spell scroll.** Local models can run it fully offline; hosted LLMs treat it like a normal prompt.
 > - ✅ **Not prompt engineering.
-Not fine-tuning.** It is designed to influence how your AI thinks from inside the embedding space.
+Not fine-tuning.** Built to shift reasoning from inside the embedding space.
-> - ✅ **Semantic Tree built-in.** Enables long-form reasoning and traceable logic paths.
+> - ✅ **Semantic Tree built-in.** For long-form reasoning and traceable logic paths.
-> - ✅ **Boundary-aware by design.** Tries to detect unknowns early and often stops or asks for clarification instead of pushing confident hallucinations.
+> - ✅ **Boundary-aware by design.** Tries to flag unknowns early and prefers stopping or asking instead of bluffing.
-> - ✅ **WFGY engine inside.** Includes a full symbolic reasoning core for logic, code, or recursive play.
+> - ✅ **WFGY engine inside.** Symbolic reasoning core for logic, code, and recursive play.
-> - ✅ **Made for experimentation.** Swap questions, layer prompts, test chains — all inside plain text.
+> - ✅ **Made for experimentation.** Swap questions, layer prompts, test chains, all inside plain text.
 >

 ---